 The Company’s Board of Directors has overall responsibility for the establishment and oversight of the Company’s risk management framework.
 The Board of Directors has established the risk management committee, which is responsible for developing and monitoring the Company’s risk management policies.
 The committee reports regularly to the Board of Directors on its activities.

 The Company’s risk management policies are established to identify and analyse the risks faced by the Company, to set appropriate risk limits and controls and to monitor risks and adherence to limits.
 Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the Company’s activities.
-The Company, through its training and management standards and procedures, aims to maintain a disciplined and constructive control environment in which all employees understand their roles and obligations.
+The Company, through its training and management standards and procedures, aims to maintain a disciplined and constructive control environment in which all employees understand their roles and responsibilities.

 The Company’s audit committee oversees how management monitors compliance with the Company’s risk management policies and procedures, and reviews the adequacy of the risk management framework in relation to the risks faced by the Company.
 The Company’s audit committee is assisted in its oversight role by internal audit.
 Internal audit undertakes both regular and ad hoc reviews of risk management controls and procedures, the results of which are reported to the audit committee.

-Financial risk management policies

 4.2.1 Credit risk